Highlight text to provide feedback

 Clinical Management:Minimize exposure to triggers such as sunlight, smoking, alcohol, estrogens, hepatotoxins, iron supplements.
 Test all PCT patients for HCV (commonly co-occurs with PCT).
 Monitor iron status to avoid overload.
 Pregnancy is not contraindicated, though patients should assess iron load before conception, and the pregnancy is higher-risk.
 Monitor patients annually for iron panel and urinary porphyria; re-initate treatment if urinary porphyrin begins to exceed 400 µg/g creatinine.
 Patients at higher risk for hepatocellular carcinoma - there is no one guideline, but CT/US annually to every 6 months has been suggested. [more info]

 Referral:The American Porphyria Foundation can be called at 866.273.3635 for info on physicians who specialize in porphyria.
 Referral to Medical Genetics Department, if available.
-TeleRare Health for virtual care and consults is also recommended.
+Initial virtual care is also available through organizations like TeleRare Health.

 Clinical Trials:There are currently two studies recruiting.